-It’s been pounded into our heads since our first-year experience class the way we pounded clay or some other malleable material in 3-D design.
-They ingrained in us the importance of business cards, leave behinds, portfolios, elevator pitches and of course, a Linkedin profile.
-Great advice everyone should take if they want to present themselves professionally to potential employers and a recipe for success that was sure to make us stand out come career fair day, our golden opportunity to connect with companies face to face and land a stellar job.
-One we’d be silly to pass up, right?
+It’s been pounded into our heads since our First Year Experience class the way we pounded clay or some other malleable material in 3-D design.
+Advisors and professors ingrained in us the importance of business cards, leave behinds, portfolios and the elevator pitch.
+It’s sound advice everyone should take if they want to present themselves professionally to potential employers.
+Together it all seemed like a recipe for success that was sure to make us stand out come career fair day, our golden opportunity to connect with companies face-to-face and land a stellar job, one we’d be silly to pass up, right?
 That’s what I thought, anyway.
-I went to the career fair on Friday in the hopes of making some of those great connections, but instead walked away with weak ones and the feeling like I had accomplished little.
-Turns out I just didn’t benefit from what the SCAD career fair had to offer.
+I attended the SCAD career fair in the hopes of making some of those great connections and though I was prepared to talk to companies like Apple and Turner Broadcasting, I left each booth feeling like I had accomplished little.
+Turns out I just didn’t benefit from what the experience had to offer.
 And that’s okay.

 Here are five reasons why going to the career fair is not for everyone: